isita-431/SQL-Daily-Practice/README.md

 # SQL-Leetcode-Practice
-This is a repository of SQL Problems i solve on a daily basis from Leetcode and their multiple Approaches.
+This is a repository of SQL Problems i solve on a daily basis from Leetcode and Hackerrank their multiple Approaches.